bhavikvadhia/pdsnd_github/README.md

 trip duration stats - Total travel time and Mean travel time for all the rentals. user stats          - Counts for each User Type/ User Gender/Birth Year.

 ### Files used
 bikeshare.py

+### Data for cities available
+New York City
+Washington
+Chichago

 ### Credits
 https://github.com/udacity/pdsnd_github